Kapas Biru Waterfall Hike in East Java, Indonesia

 Entrance fee and parking

-The Kapas Biru car parking is located here.
+The Kapas Biru parking area is located here.
 You will need to pay for parking and you will also need to pay an entrance fee to visit the waterfall.

-It will cost you less than $2 USD total.
+When I visited in 2019, it cost less than $2 USD in total.
 Make sure to bring cash with you to pay for the fees.

 Kapas Biru Rice Field